-I didn't know about Advent when I was growing up.
+I never heard of Advent growing up.
 Christmas was a one-day-event that celebrated Jesus' birthday.

 Mostly it was about getting presents and all the festivities surrounding

 it.
 My mom and dad loved Jesus.
 They wanted their children to love him too.
-They were
+In

 concerned that mixing Santa with Christmas would take away from our believing in Jesus.